 The CED team at the Atlanta Fed supports efforts that promote community development and advance economic mobility and resilience in communities.
 If you would like to learn more or have questions, please contact Sarah Stein at firstname.lastname@example.org or Dontá Council at email@example.com.

-By Sarah Stein, CED adviser, Dontá Council, CED adviser, and Grace Meagher, CED research analyst I. The views express here are the authors' and not necessarily those of the Federal Reserve Bank of Atlanta or the Federal Reserve System.
+By Sarah Stein, CED adviser, Dontá Council, CED adviser, and Grace Meagher, CED research analyst I. A team comprised of Ann Carpenter, Dontá Council, Mary Hirt, David Jackson, Grace Meagher, Sarah Stein, and Charlene van Dijk—all part of the Community and Economic Development program at the Atlanta Fed—designed the interview protocol and conducted the interviews.
+The authors thank the team and the interview subjects who generously gave their time.
+The views express here are the authors' and not necessarily those of the Federal Reserve Bank of Atlanta or the Federal Reserve System.
 Any errors are the authors' responsibility.

 1 The Emergency Rental Assistance program is a federal program that makes funding available to assist households that are unable to pay rent or utilities.
 This program was funded under two separate legislative acts, ERA1 and ERA2.
 ERA1 was funded at $25 billion under the Consolidated Appropriations Act of 2021, which was enacted on December 27, 2020.
 ERA2 was funded at $21.55 billion under the American Rescue Act of 2020, which was enacted on March 11, 2021.